Culinary Experience of Cusco Peru

 Organika

-Enjoy traditional peruvian fare thats organic, gluten-free and medicinal.
+Enjoy traditional Peruvian fare thats organic, gluten-free and medicinal.
 The best thing about this place is that you get to enjoy the classic Peruvian dishes without the meat.

 Rucula